Section 1: The Clinical Approach

 At 8 weeks following medication withdrawal 45% of patients report improvement in headaches while in 48 % the headaches remain unchanged (Zeeberg et al., 2006b) (though it must be noted that this data is from a single trial).

-Between 22 – 45% patients relapse back into MOH within 1 year, and 40 – 60% within 4 years of withdrawing from their overused medications (Fritsche & Diener, 2002; Katsarava et al., 2005).
+Older studies prior to CGRP blocking therapies show that between 22 – 45% patients relapse back into MOH within 1 year, and 40 – 60% within 4 years of withdrawing from their overused medications (Fritsche & Diener, 2002; Katsarava et al., 2005).
+This is likely to be lower with modern advanced migraine preventive therapies such as CGRP blocking drugs.

 The relapse rate is lower for patients with migraine and for individuals overusing triptans rather than analgesics (21% vs 71%) (Katsarava et al., 2005).
+Other predictors of relapse were more than 8 headache days per month before withdrawal, a longer duration of drug overuse and greater number of previous preventive treatments in the past (Rossi et al., 2008).

 Comorbid anxiety and depression can be associated with difficulty in medication withdrawal and a high risk of relapse following withdrawal of medication (Radat & Lanteri-Minet, 2010).